CunningBard/bff/standards/bfo_file.md

 2 bytes for major, 2 bytes for minor, 2 bytes for incremental, 2 bytes are reserved.
 The following bytes are the program instructions, which are only 8 bytes big.

+### Argument Handling
+Argument to functions are pushed into the stack, since the address is pushed into a different stack, meaning the address won't interfere.